luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 ``` shell
 thread 'main' panicked at /rustc/07dca489ac2d933c78d3c5158e3f43beefeb02ce\library\core\src\time.rs:954:31:overflow when subtracting durations
 ```
-The impact of the error was that EnergiBridge would stop measuring and return controll back to our automated script.
-However, sice we used EnergiBridge as a wrapper command for our FFMPEG encoding/decoding, and EnergiBridge would not kill its child process, the encoding/decoding continued.
+The impact of the error was that EnergiBridge would stop measuring and return control back to our automated script.
+However, since we used EnergiBridge as a wrapper command for our FFMPEG encoding/decoding, and EnergiBridge would not kill its child process, the encoding/decoding continued.
 A new experiment would then start, which meant that we had two processes running at the same time.
-In practice, we experienced that the amount of simultanious processes could  reach well over 10, slowing the computer down significantly, probably because of a lack of enough resources.
+In practice, we experienced that the amount of simultaneous processes could reach well over 10, slowing the computer down significantly, probably because of a lack of enough resources.

 The error was encountered on both Intel and AMD processors.
 RAPL was used to measure energy consumption on Intel hardware.
 The AMD hardware reports different data, which suggest RAPL was not used in these cases.
 Furthermore, increasing the sleep time between experiments seemed to reduce the amount of overflows.
-On the Intel hardware we run our experiments with a sleep time of 150 seconds, which was more than the experiments them selves took.
+On the Intel hardware we run our experiments with a sleep time of 150 seconds, which was more than the experiments themselves took.
 This prevented multiple encoding/decoding processes to be running at the same time.
-At the same time, the number of overflows seemed to be smaller, indicating that the ffmpeg process might polute something which leads parallel experiments to fail.
+At the same time, the number of overflows seemed to be smaller, indicating that the FFMPEG process might pollute something which leads parallel experiments to fail.
 Moreover, the overflow was only encountered on experiments where libx264 was used to decode videos into various resolutions.

 ### Corner cases?